- Difference Between Machine Learning and Deep Learning

 Now, let’s dive into the working of neural networks by taking the same example of classifying images of apples and bananas.
 Suppose you want to recognize an image of an apple having dimensions 15px by 15px.
 In total, we have 225 pixels and these 225 pixels are fed to the 1st layer of neural networks.
 The first layer of a neural network is called the input layer and the last layer is known as the output layer.
 All the other layers between input and output are known as hidden layers.
 A neural network can have any number of hidden layers.
 Each layer of the neural network consists of a bunch of neurons.
 At neurons the actual data processing takes place.
 The information is transferred from one layer to another layer via weighted channels (Channels which have some weight associated with them).
 These channels transform the input data within the hidden layers.
 The input gets multiplied with the weight value of the channel and then output is passed to the next layer.
 On getting the information from the previous layer, current layer neurons get activated and start their processing.
 During this whole process weights of each channel are continuously adjusted in order to give the best results.

 In this article, you were introduced to artificial intelligence and its two most popular techniques namely machine learning and deep learning.
 You’ve learned about what exactly these two terms mean and what were the limitations of ML that led to the evolution of deep learning.
 You also learned about how these two learning techniques are different from each other.

-1. Is deep learning and machine learning the same?
+1. Are deep learning and machine learning the same?

 2. Which is better: deep learning or machine learning?

-Deep learning and machine learning both are playing a crucial role in today’s world.
+Ans: Deep learning and machine learning both play a crucial role in today’s world.
 ML models are good for small and medium-sized datasets.
 On the other hand, deep learning models require large datasets to show accurate results.
 Ultimately, it totally depends on your use case.